Book 1: Foundations

 Through symbiosis.

 Taobao attracted millions of small Chinese merchants who couldn't afford eBay's fees - street vendors, small manufacturers, rural entrepreneurs.
 They needed customers.
 Buyers needed product variety and low prices.
 Alibaba needed both to achieve scale.
-But Alibaba also needed revenue.
+But Alibaba also needed revenue (energy inflow from symbiotic exchanges).

 The symbiotic strategy: Taobao became a platform for other Alibaba services.
-Merchants needed payments - Alibaba created Alipay, taking small transaction fees.
+Merchants needed payments - Alibaba created Alipay in 2004, initially as an escrow system where buyers paid Alibaba, which held funds until the buyer confirmed delivery.
+This solved the trust problem that plagued Chinese e-commerce.
 Merchants needed logistics - Alibaba invested in Cainiao logistics network.
-Merchants needed marketing - Alibaba sold advertising on Taobao.
-Merchants needed credit - Alibaba created Ant Financial, offering micro-loans based on transaction history.
+Merchants needed marketing - Alibaba sold advertising on Taobao, which became its primary revenue source.
+Merchants needed credit - Alibaba created Ant Financial in 2014, offering micro-loans based on transaction history.
+The mandatory escrow feature of Alipay was a major institutional innovation - it was a key reason Taobao outcompeted eBay in China.

 Each service was mutualistic.
 Merchants gained capabilities they couldn't build alone.
 Alibaba gained revenue from services, not from taxing marketplace transactions.
 The relationship deepened: merchants became dependent on Alibaba's infrastructure, Alibaba became dependent on merchant transaction volume.
 The symbiosis evolved from cooperation to endosymbiosis.